mtholder/taxalotl/Tutorial.md

 submit more useful bug reports.

 ## Grokking taxalotl
-The script `taxalotl-cli.py` should be on your PATH, this is the front-end to taxalotl.
+The script `taxalotlcli` should be on your PATH, this is the front-end to taxalotl.
 Sourcing the `completion.sh` script (as was done above) should enable tab-completion of
     commands and options in taxalotl; this makes the front-end **much easier** to work with.